Tutorial: Setting Up an OIDC Provider for Authentication

 openid,profile, andemail, then click Save application.

-Your new application is created, and GitLab displays its application ID and its secret.
+Your OIDC application is created, and GitLab displays its application ID and its secret.

 Configuring OIDC for Your Cluster

-To enable OIDC support and display usernames as email addresses rather than IDs, you need to use the set parameter to configure properties for your cluster.
+To enable OIDC support and display usernames as email addresses rather than IDs, you need to define the properties of the OIDC application for your cluster by using the set option.

 Creating a Cluster

-To create an new cluster, use the cluster create command following this syntax:
+To create a new cluster, use the cluster create command following this syntax:

 $ oks-cli cluster create \